 Welcome to Day 5 of the Research Impact Challenge!

-Earlier this week we focused on depositing your work in institutional repositories, which often provide some metrics you can use to convey the impact of your work.
+Earlier this week we focused on depositing your work in institutional repositories that often provide some metrics you can use to convey the impact of your work.
 Today we’ll look at additional, concrete ways you might measure the impact of your creative and scholarly output, focusing on this question: How do you get from the work you do to an appropriate metric for measuring and communicating its impact?

 Let's get started!

 Explore and test the Metrics Toolkit.

 Here's how to do it: